 PRIMA Undercoat

 For use with lime-based paints, this ecological PRIMA undercoat is formulated to consolidate the substrate and even out its absorption capacity, giving it good “blocking” capacity without interfering with its breathability.
-Reduces the risk of “visible joints” by preventing the finish from drying too quickly.
+Helps prevent visible lines between painted areas by slowing down drying at the edges.

 93% natural ingredients, VOC FREE (less than 0.20gr/l.)